 The most prevalent form of printers are an inkjet printer such as the Canon Pixma or a laser.
 These print in different ways and are suited to different usage levels.

 Inkjet printers use ink and spray tiny droplets of it onto paper.
 They’re generally cheaper to buy, a little smaller than their laser counterparts, and can be used to print text and high-quality coloured photos.
-However, they do tend to cost more to maintain and to keep topped up with ink.
+However, they do tend to cost more to maintain and to keep topped up with ink (as they have ink tanks).

 What’s an All-In-One Printer?